 ‘Schools, head teachers and teachers will decide how to use the Pupil Premium allocation, as they are best placed to assess what additional provision should be made for individual pupils.
 It is for schools to decide how the Pupil Premium, allocated to schools per FSM pupil, is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.’
 DfE website

 As a school, we have involved the parents by asking them how they would like the funding spent.
 We have also supplied:

 - counselling sessions for children,

 - extra TA support

-- resources e.g. coloured paper and overlays, challenge books for Literacy and Maths, reading resources, maths equipment including games, NUMICON
+- resources e.g. coloured paper and overlays, reading resources, maths equipment including games and sports equipment

 We monitor the children’s levels half termly and endeavor to ensure that they are working at Age Related Expectations.
 If there is an area of concern we meet with the Class Teacher and Teaching Assistant and discuss how we can ‘close the gap’.
 We also recognise that some of the children are at Age Related Expectations and we, with the class teacher’s input, consider how we can help promote learning and achieve mastery for these children e.g. buying a wider and more challenging range of books and resources.

 We recognise that progress can be measured in many ways and personalising the funding to the individual, we believe, gives focused, clear and specific ways forward.
-This demonstrates that we have a bespoke approach that caters for the individual child and its family.
+This demonstrates that we have a bespoke approach that caters for the individual child and family.

 The School Sport and Activity Action Plan set out government’s commitment to ensuring that children and young people have access to at least 60 minutes of sport and physical activity per day, with a recommendation of 30 minutes of this delivered during the school day (in line with the Chief Medical Officer guidelines which recommend an average of at least 60 minutes per day across the week).